Last update: 5/9/2007

 Topics covered (tentative): PDF Files: [CONTENTS] [INTEGRALS] [INTEGRATION (updated 4/10/2007)

-• Graphing functions using derivatives; asymptotes and dominant terms [problems]
+• Graphing functions using derivatives (critical points, increasing/decreasing, maxima and minima, concavity, points of inflection); asymptotes and dominant terms [problems]

 • Optimization problems [problems]